 Evaluating which stocks and figuring out when to buy and sell isn’t always easy.
 Technical analysis is an investment strategy by which investors try to forecast how a stock price will move based on current data on its past movements.

-It uses various sets of data and indicators, such as price and volume, to identify patterns and trends.
+It uses various sets of data and stock indicators, such as price and volume, to identify patterns and trends.
 Technical analysis only considers a stock’s price and does not consider other factors, such as how a company operates, its earnings, or its assets.

 Technical analysts chart this data to help them visualize patterns.
 Think of these charts as trails that stocks leave behind them as prices move up and down.